 However, accessibility is increasing with the rise of vertical farming, the practice of growing crops in vertical stacked layers or columns.

 This modern farming practice is beginning to take root in the U.S., including Monmouth County.
 Compared to conventional farming, vertical farming offers benefits like defying harsh winter weather.
+Commercial growers taking their produce indoors often utilize products like those found on the Agron website, such as fluence, to improve their growing methods.

 “The vertical farming allows us to supply customers with fresh, organic, nutrient-dense products all year-round,” said Theresa Reid, owner of Beyond Organic Growers in Freehold.